🐶 Free shipping on order over $75

 4. Illness

-If your pup isn’t feeling well, they might not want to eat their regular food, but could still be convinced to eat a tasty treat.
+If your pup isn’t feeling well or has medical issues, it might not want to eat its regular food but could still be convinced to enjoy a tasty treat.
 This is normal.

-But if your dog is showing other symptoms such as lethargy, vomiting, diarrhea, or changes in behavior, consult your vet immediately.
-There could be an underlying health problem making your puppy not want to eat.
+If your dog shows other symptoms, such as lethargy, vomiting, diarrhea, or changes in behavior, consult your vet immediately.
+Your puppy may be refusing food due to an underlying health problem or medical condition.

-During recovery, feed your dog bland, easily digestible food and make sure they always have fresh water.
+During recovery, feed your dog bland, easily digestible food and ensure they always have fresh water.

 Dental issues like gum disease, tooth decay, or broken teeth can make eating painful for dogs.

-To help them adjust, try to maintain a consistent routine, create a calm and safe environment away from other pets, and give them plenty of exercise and mental stimulation.
+To help them adjust, maintain a consistent routine, create a calm and safe environment away from other pets, and give them plenty of exercise and mental stimulation.

 You can also try calming aids like pheromone diffusers, anxiety wraps, or CBD.